David-EstradaSD/CitiesLivedIn/README.md

 ### Full-Stack Spring/REST/JPA Project for Skill Distillery

 ### Overview
 This a dynamic REST API designed by David Estrada, called "Cities Lived In," which acts as an event tracker.
 It utilizes Spring Data JPA's repositories to provide CRUD functionality and Spring REST to simplify the implementation of RESTful services in the web application.
+The application's frontend and design comes from JavaScript, HTML, CSS and some Bootstrap.
+It is currently being deployed locally.

 ### Technologies Used
  * Coding Languages: Java, JavaScript, SQL, HTML, CSS
  * Spring Data JPA
  * Spring REST
- * AJAX (Asynchronous JavaScript XML)
+ * AJAX (Asynchronous JavaScript XML) & XHR (XMLHttpRequest)
  * JSON (JavaScript Object Notation)
  * Postman
  * Conditionals